KHUMBU Pathways to Kinship

 A real life story about a unique and special place, experienced in a unique way, over a period that is unlikely to ever be the same again.

-NZ$69.99 (includes gst and free postage within New Zealand) at batemanbooks.co.nz Available from 2 August 2021.
+NZ$69.99 (includes gst and free postage within New Zealand).
+Available at batemanbooks.co.nz now and also in good bookstores.

 In brief Ever since Edmund Hillary’s ascent of Everest with Tenzing Norgay, New Zealanders have connected strongly with the mountainous Himalayan kingdom of Nepal.
 For over three decades, I repeatedly visited Khumbu, the Nepalese gateway to Mount Everest and home to the Sherpa people.
 On my second visit, a chance meeting with a Sherpa family sparked a friendship that grew stronger as I brought my three sons, each in turn, to trek through this enchanted region.
 Accompanying this unfolding story of kinship are my insights into Sherpa culture, the explosion of activity on Everest, and the changing nature of Khumbu as the area’s popularity grew.
 Throughout, my photographs convey the essence of this remarkable land and its people.